Skip to main navigation Skip to main content Skip to footer

 There are also affordability exemptions.
 This means that your income is not enough to be able to afford regular health care coverage.
 If you qualify for an exemption, you would claim it on your annual tax return and get money back.

-To apply, you must fill out an application and submit it to the Exchange.
-You can find forms on Healthcare.gov.
-You’ll receive a notification in the mail from the Exchange letting you know if you qualify for the exemption or not.
+To apply, you must fill out an application and submit it to the Health Insurance Marketplace® (also called the Exchange).
+You can find forms on HealthCare.gov.
+You’ll receive a notification in the mail from HealthCare.gov letting you know if you qualify for the exemption or not.

 If you are approved for either a hardship or affordability exemption, it means you may then get a catastrophic health insurance plan, if you choose.